 d1 The flaming droplets or particles extinguish quickly.

 d2 The formation of flaming droplets or particles does not meet the requirements of class d0 or d1.

-In Finland, buildings are divided according to purpose, frame and fire-separating elements into four fire classes (P0, P1, P2, P3).
-The building fire class, number of storeys and wood product applications determine the Euro class, which the products used in the structure must comply with.
+Buildings are in most European countries divided according to purpose, frame and fire-separating elements into different building classes.
+The building fire class, number of storeys and wood product applications usually determine the Euro class, with which the products used in the structure must comply.

-Cladding panels compliant with fire class B-s1 d0, for example, can be used in class P1 buildings with maximum height of 56 metres.
-This fire class is a requirement for interior surfaces of care facilities of fire class P1 and P2 and many other public spaces.
+Cladding panels compliant with fire class B-s1 d0, for example, can be used in buildings of higher heights.
+This fire class is also a requirement for interior surfaces of care facilities, educational buildings and many other public spaces.

 READ MORE ABOUT FIRE CLASS B-S1, D0 WOOD PRODUCT APPLICATIONS →

 Wood is at the same time a combustible and fire-safe material.
 In a fire, untreated wood chars evenly at a rate of about 1 mm per minute, so its performance in a fire can be predicted accurately.

 The required fire resistance of wood structures can be achieved by adding the size of the structure, adding a protective cladding, using a non-combustible insulation material and by improving the fire resistance of the wood structure with a flame retardant treatment.
 Industrial flame retardant treatment can be done by pressure or vacuum technology, by spraying, brushing or dipping.

 For interior and exterior wood panels, treatment with flame retardants is the most common way to enhance a product’s fire performance.
 Besides industrial treatment, the flame retardant can also be applied manually during construction.